 In November of 2016, I flew to New Hampshire for a Pappy Van Winkle tasting dinner and Distiller’s Showcase.
-The New Hampshire Liquor Commission (NHLC) liked my work enough to invite me on their 2017 barrel buying trip.
+The New Hampshire Liquor Commission (NHLC) liked my work enough to invite me on their 2017 barrel-buying trip.
 Imagine my excitement that we weren’t going to buy just one barrel, but “up to 40 barrels of the world’s finest liquid” from five different distilleries.
 Throughout the trip, I’d be accompanying NHLC Beverage Marketing Specialist Mark Roy and E.J.
 Powers who handles public relations for the NHLC.
 Also joining us would be the NH representative from the umbrella company owning each distillery and a rep from the distributor that would act as the middleman between the distillery and the NHLC.

 I did not hesitate.
 First stop: Tennessee.

-In 2016, the NHLC purchased a record breaking 16 barrels of Jack Daniel’s Single Barrel Personal Collection whiskey.
+In 2016, the NHLC purchased a record-breaking 16 barrels of Jack Daniel’s Single Barrel Personal Collection whiskey.
 When I asked if they had any left, I was told there were a few cases scattered throughout the state but were mostly sold out.
 For 2017, they planned to break the record again with 17 barrels.

 After a fabulous lunch at Miss Mary Bobo’s (do not miss it when visiting Lynchburg) and a VIP tour, we sat down with Jack Daniel’s Master Distiller Jeff Arnett to begin our selection process.
-We each sat down at a table with 22 samples, a glass of water, a notepad and a pen.
-The samples were from barrels that had already been processed, filtered and reduced to 94 proof.
+We each sat down at a table with 22 samples, a glass of water, a notepad, and a pen.
+The samples were from barrels that had already been processed, filtered, and reduced to 94 proof.

 I should mention that when you’re buying one barrel of whiskey, you are often offered three barrels to choose from.
 It’s fairly easy to detect the differences between three samples and find the one you like best.
 When you sit down to 22 samples, it can get overwhelming.
 (I was so focused on the whiskey samples, the only thing I remember Jeff Arnett talking about was his time working for Pringles.)
-Mark Roy explained to me that we were looking for a range of styles within the picks, both so customers can compare different barrels and to suit different drinking styles: more approachable for the entry level drinker; bigger, bolder whiskeys for the more experienced drinker; some that would work better with ice for those who prefer it.
+Mark Roy explained to me that we were looking for a range of styles within the picks, both so customers can compare different barrels and to suit different drinking styles: more approachable for the entry-level drinker; bigger, bolder whiskeys for the more experienced drinker; some that would work better with ice for those who prefer it.

 So we tasted and made notes and discussed our findings.
-Occasionally you hit one that for one reason or another strikes you, and you look over at the other tasters, and their eyes are wide too.
+Occasionally you hit one that for one reason or another strikes you and you look over at the other tasters, and their eyes are wide too.
 Those are either definite keepers or bizarre outliers that don’t necessarily represent what you expect from the brand.
 My note for barrel 1593 was simply “Different!”
 It was considered an outlier and eliminated.
 (One distiller told us they had a regular buyer who only chose the outliers as a way to show his customers something different.)
-After working our way through all of the samples, we eliminated the five we liked least.
+After working our way through all of the samples, we eliminated the five we liked the least.

 Myself and two winners of New Hampshire’s Live Free & Host Responsibly Cocktail/Mocktail contest chose our favorite barrels.
 Mine was #1597.
 If you give it a try, let me know what you think!